 Notice that a network is created with default topology (as shown in Figure 2) and default OVS switches.
 This network is ready for use and has all the parameters like IP addresses and links pre-configured, based on the default settings.

-Getting started with the Mininet commands
+Getting started with Its commands

 The command to display the nodes present in the network is: